This topic describes parameters in roaring bitmap functions and how to use roaring bitmap functions in Hologres.

 >> | RoaringBitmap | RoaringBitmap64, BIGINT | RoaringBitmap | RoaringBitmap64 | Shifts a value right by a specific number of places. | rb_build('{1,2,3}') >> 3 | Only Hologres V1.3.16 and later support this operator. |

-- | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | Same as the input type. | Performs an ANDNOT operation. | rb_build('{1,2,3}') - rb_build('{3,4,5}') | Only Hologres V1.3.16 and later support this operator. |
+- | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | Same as the input type | Performs an ANDNOT operation. | rb_build('{1,2,3}') - rb_build('{3,4,5}') | Only Hologres V1.3.16 and later support this operator. |

-RoaringBitmap | RoaringBitmap64, INTEGER | RoaringBitmap | RoaringBitmap64 | rb_build('{1,2,3}') - 3 | None | ||
+RoaringBitmap | RoaringBitmap64, INTEGER | RoaringBitmap | RoaringBitmap64 | rb_build('{1,2,3}') - 3 | N/A | ||

-@> | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | BOOLEAN | Checks whether A contains B. | rb_build('{1,2,3}') @> rb_build('{3,4,5}') | None |
+@> | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | BOOLEAN | Checks whether A contains B. | rb_build('{1,2,3}') @> rb_build('{3,4,5}') | N/A |

-RoaringBitmap | RoaringBitmap64, INTEGER | BOOLEAN | rb_build('{1,2,3}') @> 3 | None | ||
+RoaringBitmap | RoaringBitmap64, INTEGER | BOOLEAN | rb_build('{1,2,3}') @> 3 | N/A | ||

-<@ | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | BOOLEAN | Checks whether A is contained by B. | rb_build('{1,2,3}') <@ rb_build('{3,4,5}') | None |
+<@ | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | BOOLEAN | Checks whether A is contained by B. | rb_build('{1,2,3}') <@ rb_build('{3,4,5}') | N/A |

-integer, RoaringBitmap | RoaringBitmap64 | BOOLEAN | 3 <@ rb_build('{1,2,3}') | None | ||
+integer, RoaringBitmap | RoaringBitmap64 | BOOLEAN | 3 <@ rb_build('{1,2,3}') | N/A | ||

-&& | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | BOOLEAN | Checks whether A intersects with B. | rb_build('{1,2,3}') && rb_build('{3,4,5}') | None |
+&& | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | BOOLEAN | Checks whether A intersects with B. | rb_build('{1,2,3}') && rb_build('{3,4,5}') | N/A |

-= | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | BOOLEAN | Checks whether two objects are equal. | rb_build('{1,2,3}') = rb_build('{3,4,5}') | None |
+= | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | BOOLEAN | Checks whether two objects are equal. | rb_build('{1,2,3}') = rb_build('{3,4,5}') | N/A |

-<> | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | BOOLEAN | Checks whether two objects are not equal. | rb_build('{1,2,3}') <> rb_build('{3,4,5}') | None |
+<> | RoaringBitmap | RoaringBitmap64, RoaringBitmap | RoaringBitmap64 | BOOLEAN | Checks whether two objects are not equal. | rb_build('{1,2,3}') <> rb_build('{3,4,5}') | N/A |

-Roaring bitmap calculation functions
+Roaring bitmap functions

 Functions that support processing data of the RoaringBitmap and RoaringBitmap64 types